 Federal regulations require that all personnel involved in any NIH sponsored research take and pass a training course on human subjects research before embarking on such research.
 MIT policy extends this requirement to all MIT personnel involved in any human subjects research.

 Additionally, MIT Policy requires all individuals participating ;in research involving human subjects (whether or not any specific individual performs research utilizing human subjects, serum or other bodily fluids extracted from humans, or data derived from humans) must successfully complete an approved human subjects training program.

 All individuals receiving NIH traineeships must successfully complete an approved human subjects training program, whether or not they currently are performing research involving humans as subjects.

 In the case of non-competing renewals, the training must be completed prior to OSP's submitting of the proposal to the sponsor.
 In the case of competing renewals and new proposals which are subject to just-in-time review, the training must be completed prior to the establishment of the research award.

 - Use of Animals – An appropriate protocol for the use of laboratory animals must be submitted to and approved by the Committee on Animal Care.
 The Committee provides three year protocol approvals with annual renewals within the three year period.

-Similarly to the instruction above, if a protocol number is in existence, the Special Review tab should still mark the protocol as “pending” at proposal stage and a notation listing the existing protocol with most recent date of approval should be added to the Special Review Comments section.
+Similarly to the instruction above, if a protocol is in existence, the Special Review tab should still mark the protocol as “Pending” at proposal stage and a notation listing the existing protocol number with most recent date of approval should be added to the Special Review Comments section.